zulip/zulip/docs/contributing/summer-with-zulip.md

 ## What makes a successful summer

-Success for the student means a few things, in order of importance:
+Success for the contributor means a few things, in order of importance:

 - Mastery of the skills needed to be a self-sufficient and effective open source developer.
-Ideally, by the end of the summer, most of the student's PRs should go through only a couple rounds of code review before being merged, both in Zulip and in any future open source projects they choose to join.
+Ideally, by the end of the summer, most of the contributor's PRs should go through only a couple rounds of code review before being merged, both in Zulip and in any future open source projects they choose to join.
-  Our most successful students end up as the maintainer for one or more areas within Zulip.
+  Our most successful contributors end up as the maintainer for one or more areas within Zulip.

-- The student has become a valued member of the Zulip community, and has made the Zulip community a better place through their efforts.
+- The contributor has become a valued member of the Zulip community, and has made the Zulip community a better place through their efforts.
 Reviewing PRs, helping others debug, providing feedback, and finding bugs are all essential ways to contribute beyond the code in your own project.

-- Zulip becoming significantly better in the areas the student focused on.
-The area should feel more polished, and have several new major features the student has implemented.
+- Zulip becoming significantly better in the areas the contributor focused on.
+The area should feel more polished, and have several new major features the contributor has implemented.
 That section of code should be more readable, better-tested, and have clearer documentation.

 ## Extra notes for mentors

-- You're personally accountable for your student having a successful summer.
+- You're personally accountable for your contributor having a successful summer.
 If you get swamped and find you don't have enough time, tell the org admins so that we can make sure someone is covering for you.
 Yes, it sucks when you can't do what you signed up for, but even worse is to not tell anyone and thus prevent the project from finding a replacement.

-- Mentors are expected to provide on the mentors stream a **brief report weekly** on (1) how your students' projects are going, (2) what (if anything) you're worried about, and (3) what new things you'd like to try this week to help your student.
-A great time to do this is after a weekly scheduled call with your student, while your recollection of the state is fresh.
+- Mentors are expected to provide on the mentors stream a **brief report weekly** on (1) how your contributors' projects are going, (2) what (if anything) you're worried about, and (3) what new things you'd like to try this week to help your contributor.
+A great time to do this is after a weekly scheduled call with your contributor, while your recollection of the state is fresh.

-- Timely feedback is more important than complete feedback, so get a fast feedback cadence going with your student.
+- Timely feedback is more important than complete feedback, so get a fast feedback cadence going with your contributor.
 It's amazing how useful just 5 minutes of feedback can be.
 Pay attention to the relative timezones; if you plan it, you can get several round trips in per day even with big timezone differences like USA + India.

-- What exactly you focus on in your mentorship will vary from week to week and depend somewhat on what the student needs.
+- What exactly you focus on in your mentorship will vary from week to week and depend somewhat on what the contributor needs.
 It might be any combination of these things:

-  - Helping the student plan, chunk, and prioritize their work.
+  - Helping the contributor plan, chunk, and prioritize their work.

   - Manually testing UI changes and helping find bugs.

-  - Doing code review of your student's work
+  - Doing code review of your contributor's work

   - Providing early feedback on visual and technical design questions.

-  - Helping the student figure out how to test their changes.
+  - Helping the contributor figure out how to test their changes.

-  - Helping the student break their PRs into reviewing chunks.
+  - Helping the contributor break their PRs into reviewing chunks.

-  - Making sure busy maintainers like Tim Abbott provide any necessary feedback so that the student's project doesn't get stuck.
+  - Making sure busy maintainers like Tim Abbott provide any necessary feedback so that the contributor's project doesn't get stuck.

   - Helping with the technical design of projects and making sure they're aware of useful and relevant reference materials.

-  - Pair programming with the student to help make sure you share useful tricks.
+  - Pair programming with the contributor to help make sure you share useful tricks.

   - Emotional support when things feel like they aren't going well.